OTonGitHub/.NET-React/README.md

 - can disable strict mode by removing the element in `main.tsx`
   - this is a caveat for useEffect afik, to test cleanup cycle.
 - using the dev tools, state can be directly updated, for example, in `<App />` the request response hooks states can be updated to change the list.
+- using own tooling, vite in this case, so react does not dictate folder structure etc, but vite is more opinionated.
+- public folder gets copied as is to published application, can access from root of URL apprently.
+- Assets have to import it to code etc, public folder stuff is easier to use.
+- Folder structure based on features.
+- moved index.css and app.tsx into its own folder under app/layout, and deleted app.css
+- app is for more core features, while features are the rest of the features.

 ### Axios